 The third type is composed of one time delay component.
-Initially, it cannot do anything but let time advance one unit.
+Initially, it cannot do anything except letting time advance one unit.

 The fourth type is the guarded choice composition of the first and second type of guarded choice.
-If there exists one b_k $(k \in K)$ being satisfied currently, then the event @ b_k is fired and the subsequent behaviour is Q_k .
+If there exists one b_k ($k \in K$) being satisfied currently, then the event $@ b_k$ is fired and the subsequent behaviour is Q_k .
 If there is no satisfied b_k , the behaviour of the fourth type of guarded choice is the same as that of the first type.

 The fifth type is the compound of the second and third type of guarded choice.
 Currently, if there exists i ($i \in I$) such that b_i is satisfied, then the subsequent behaviour of the whole guarded choice is as P_i .
-On the other hand, if there is no i ($i \in I$) such that b_i is satisfied currently, then the whole guarded choice cannot do anything initially but let time advance one unit.
+On the other hand, if there is no i ($i \in I$) such that b_i is satisfied currently, then the whole guarded choice cannot do anything initially except letting time advance one unit.
 The subsequent behaviour is the same as the behaviour of R.

-As the first type of guarded choice does not have time advancing behaviour, there is no type of composite guarded choice formed by the first and third type of guarded choice.
+As the first type of guarded choice does not have time advancing behavior, there is no type of guarded choice composing of the first and third type of guarded choice.

-3 Operational semantics
+3 Operational Semantics

 The operational semantics of a language models the behaviour of a program in terms of execution steps, which are represented by transition relations.
-In our operational model, the transitions are expressed in the form of Plotkin's structural operational semantics (SOS) [26]:
+In our operational model, the transitions are expressed in the form of Plotkin's Structural Operational Semantics (SOS) [22]:

-$$\langle P, \sigma \rangle \xrightarrow{\beta} \langle P', \sigma' \rangle$$ where $\langle P, \sigma \rangle$ denotes a runtime configuration, with P standing for the program text that remains to be executed and σ being the current state of the program.
-We use \mathbb{C} to denote the set of all runtime configurations.
+$$P, \sigma \rangle \xrightarrow{\beta} \langle P', \sigma' \rangle$$ where, P stands for the program text that remains to be executed. σ is the current state of the program.